speakeasy-api/openapi-reference-documentation/reference/workflows.md

 The specification extension key formats `^x-oai-` and `^x-oas-` are reserved for extensions defined by the [OpenAPI Initiative](https://www.openapis.org/).

-Extension properties can be used to add additional features, metadata or configuration options to the workflows description that are not directly supported by the current version of the specification.
+Extension properties can be used to add additional features, metadata, or configuration options to the workflows description that are not directly supported by the current version of the specification.
 However, additional tooling may be required to process custom extensions.